 Flavor Intensity – 10 | Flavor Quality – 0 | True to Flavor – 7

-It’s hard for me to believe that a human was able to drink this seltzer without gagging.
+It’s hard for me to believe that a human was able to drink this flavor without gagging.
 If you can somehow tolerate this flavor, please fight me in the comments.

 20. Mixed Berry